coaic/eb-deployment-boto-scripts/README.md

     .ebextensions folder to allow configuring launched Ec2s with access to the Elastic File System File at /efs on the EC2.
 The static assets are moved to a folder ./assets to be coppied to an S3 bucket prefix.

+##### Running the scripts

+You can run the scripts in the correct order by running the script **run_environment.sh**.
+Alternatively your can run the scripts in more or less the following order, depending on what you want to achieve:

+* **create_eb_vpc_with_ec2_api.py** - Creates the a VPC with public and private subnets, distributed across all availability zones in the region.

+* **create_beanstalk_with_eb_eb_api.py** - Creates a Java beanstalk in the previously created VPC in with the webworker EC2s deployed behind an Elastic
+Load Balancer in the public subnets.
+Each EC2 on launch is automatically connected to an Elastic File System file store mounted at **/efs**.
+The beanstalk is deployed with a default Java application which can be replaced by running **deploy_application_with_eb_api.py**.

+* **deploy_application_with_eb_api.py** - Deploys a *.war* file *ROOT.war* to the running beanstalk.
+As part of the script operations, the .war is unpacked, *.ebextensions* removed, and replaced with an updated .ebextensions that includes functions to enable *CloudWatch Logs* and *Elastic File System*.

+* **create_cloud_front_distribution.sh** - Creates an S3 bucket, use *aws s3 sync* to sync static content to a bucket prefix */blue* and deploys a *CloudFront* distribution that use the S3 bucket as an origin at the */blue* prefix.